Man exonerated in stabbing death after 28 years in prison

 The California Supreme Court found MacCarlie’s confession insufficient by that standard.

-In 2017, Fenenbock learned about a California law supported by the innocence project that allows newly discovered evidence to be presented if it “more likely than not” would have changed the outcome of a trial.
+In 2017, Fenenbock learned about a California law supported that allows newly discovered evidence to be presented if it “more likely than not” would have changed the outcome of a trial.

-Fenenbock reached out to the innocence project, which accepted his case last year.
+Fenenbock reached out to the Northern California Innocence Project, which accepted his case last year.

 “It took nearly three decades, a team of lawyers, an amazing investigator, a new law, and a great judge to set Bob free, even though all they had against him was a kid who had been asked to make up a story that was completely contradicted by the physical evidence,” said Paige Kaneb, lead attorney on the case.